 Include your late fee policy on new contracts

-Don’t just state your late fee terms in the invoice—include them in your contract, so your customers know them before signing off on a new project.
+Don’t just state your late fee terms in the invoice—they should be specified in your contract agreement.
+This makes things clear for your customers before they sign off on a new project.

 Send invoices promptly